Top-H Decoding: Adapting the Creativity and Coherence with Bounded Entropy in Text Generation: Related Work

 \subsection{Entropy-Based Sampling Strategies for Autoregressive Models}

 Several methods attempt to exploit \emph{entropy} or related uncertainty measures when sampling. $\eta$-sampling \citep{hewitt2022truncation} dynamically adjusts the sampling threshold based on the entropy of the distribution of the next token.
 However, this method often requires carefully tuned hyperparameters and can introduce significant runtime overhead at higher $T$s.
 Mirostat \citep{basu2020mirostat} aims to maintain a target perplexity (related to entropy) via feedback control.
-While it can yield steady perplexities, it adds complexity to parameter tuning and integration into generation pipelines.
+Although it can yield steady perplexities, it adds complexity to parameter tuning and integration into generation pipelines.

-Despite their \textit{entropy-aware} intentions, these approaches do not strictly limit the randomness of the sampling distribution; instead, they often chase a perplexity target or modify the sampling heuristics in real time.
-As a result, controlling the final distribution's maximum permissible randomness---and thus ensuring both coherence and flexibility---can be difficult.
+Despite their \textit{entropy-aware} intentions, these approaches do not strictly limit the randomness of the sampling distribution; instead, they often aim to achieve a perplexity target or modify the sampling heuristics in real-time.
+As a result, controlling the maximum allowed randomness in the final distribution, thus ensuring both coherence and flexibility, can be challenging.